symfony/symfony-docs/guides/bundles/best_practices.rst

 All classes and functions must come with full PHPDoc.

-Extensive documentation should also be provided in the Markdown format, under the ``Resources/doc/`` directory; the ``Resources/doc/01-Overview.markdown`` file is the only mandatory file.
+Extensive documentation should also be provided in the :doc:`reStructuredText
+</contributing/documentation/format>` format, under the ``Resources/doc/``
+directory; the ``Resources/doc/index.rst`` file is the only mandatory file.

 Templates
 ---------